ssp21/ssp21-spec/ssp21.md

 2. The responder sets *h* equal to the hash of the entire received request:

     `set h = HASH(request)`

+3. The responder examines the `Version` field of the received request and if the major version does not match the responder's major version it replies with `HandshakeError` set to `UnsupportedVersion` and does no further processing.

-3. The responder uses the RHI to validate the request and prepare a response:
+4. The responder uses the RHI to validate the request and prepare a response:

     `set (IKM, ReplyHandshakeBegin) = RHI.validate(request)`